not-elm/bevy_flurx/README.md

 > [!CAUTION]
 > `bevy_flurx` is currently in the early stages of development and is subject to breaking changes.

+> [!IMPORTANT]
+> The version will be updated from beta to v0.3.3 in the near future if there seem to be no problems.

+I believe there will be very few disruptive changes after v0.3.3.

 This library provides a mechanism for more sequential description of delays, character movement, waiting for user input, and other state waits.